 Achieving your Personal Best

-If you have been following our Positive Living Skills journey than you have probably been introduced somehow to our children's Wellbeing Program mascot character, Possa Bill.
+If you have been following our Positive Living Skills journey then you have probably been introduced somehow to our children's Wellbeing Program mascot character, Possa Bill.
 He knows something about achieving your personal best and it's a great lesson for all of us.

 If you haven’t met Possa Bill yet, you will learn that he stands for some pretty cool things - health and vitality as well as how to build and maintain a growth mindset.